zacfilan/brimstone-recorder/README.md

 * Do type slower than normal.

-    Try using one finger, especially if each keystroke can update a chunk of the screen - some searches and filters do this.
-Brimstone is doing stuff, including taking a screenshot, for each key you press.
+    Brimstone is executing code, including taking a screenshot, for each key you press.
 If you perform too many user input actions too fast, some events may be missed.
+Some searches and filters update a chunk of the screen each time you press a key.
+Be aware of that, and slow down and look at the screen for a moment between each keypress.

 * Do always end your recording by pressing the 'End Recording' button.